RemiChierchia/Skeletal-Animation/README.md

 The `boost` library is the only one that I built.

 ## Usage
-Make sure to have Visual Studio installed, I have used the version 2019, and a GPU that supports GLFW and GLEW libraries.
+Make sure to have an updated version of Visual Studio installed, I have used the version 2019, and a GPU that supports GLFW and GLEW libraries.
 Nowadays GPUs are all suitable to this application, but is always better to double check.

+At this link: https://drive.google.com/drive/folders/1Bu_FjmvijBDI8gmT7SAmmFQo2Kr3jabN?usp=sharing is possible to access to a .zip which is the entire project as I run it.

 ## Project properties
 ```